Japhilko/GeoData/2016/slides/maps.md

 ------------------------

 -   [More](http://bcb.dfci.harvard.edu/~aedin/courses/R/CDC/maps.html)
-    about the usage of package maps
+    about the usage of Paket maps

 Get the data: